a-hilaly/kro/README.md

-# kro | Kube Resource Orchestrator test
+# kro | Kube Resource Orchestrator

 This project aims to simplify the creation and management of complex custom resources for Kubernetes.